jexnator/starter-academic/content/post/WeeklyBlog/index.md

 ## 15/09/21 - 17/09/21
 <p align="justify">
-On tuesday and wednesday i continued with the python module.
+On Tuesday and Wednesday I continued with the python module.
 Then Yonea and me got a call from John.
 He informed us, that we have to organize the trial week from Emma Vögeli.
 Emma is a 14 years old girl and would like to get more knowledge about our profession.
 After that, Yonea and I tried to come up with a plan for what we would like to show Emma over the next week.
 It was all a bit short notice, but at the end we were able to put an acceptable program together.
 We planned the following workshops for the following week:<br>

 `Monday`: On next Monday Emma come with us to the school, to get an insight of our study.<br>
 `Tuesday`: For Tuesday Morning we planned a short presentation about our company and our services.
 In the afternoon I would like to show Emma something about the programming language Python.<br>